-Not many people put St. Paul, Minnesota, on this list, but St. Paul is home to one of the most recognized and sought-after hair stylists in the country: Faatemah.
+Not many people put Minneapolis, Minnesota, on this list, but Minneapolis is home to one of the most recognized and sought-after hair stylists in the country: Faatemah.

 As both an educator and a stylist, Faatemah has won and been nominated for several North American Hairstyling Awards.
 Her success stems from years spent mastering skills and developing a unique artistry.
 But one factor that has brought her national recognition beyond the borders of her home state is her ability to build a personal brand.

 “A brand is a voice.
 It must be authentic and true,” says Faatemah.
 “It was very important for me when I opened this space that people understood what I was about; it's not just making someone feel pretty.
 I want to make them feel strong.”

 Whether you’re in construction, video production or the food industry, this is a cue every small business owner can take.
 A strong personal brand gives your business personality, it individualizes your services and can help you stand out from the crowd.